 Don’t just limit yourself to that though.

-You can write about the teacup as a product.
-Its product attributes (size, material, colors available).
-Useful, but maybe a bit boring.
+You can write about the teacup as a product, focusing on its attributes like size, material, colors available, etc. Useful, but maybe a bit boring.

 You can write about what it does for the customer.
-It holds a beverage, maybe some Earl Gary tea (hot).
+It holds a beverage, maybe some Earl Grey tea (hot).
 Still a bit boring for a teacup.

 What types of tea?
 Where can someone get good tea?
 How do you make the tea?